khelz424/Spotify-Project/SpotifyProject.md

 ![Screenshot (10)](https://github.com/khelz424/Spotify-Project/assets/141655852/eac9ec27-9513-4ed7-9bed-47f0baf24d89)

+I included a slicer which showcases the year.
+It will allow a user to visualise the top 5 songs between 2018 and 2019.

+Overall, Spotify can see which specific songs were the most popular during those years.
+It will also enable them to understand what songs customers prefer listening to.

 VISUAL 4: Top 5 Albums Analysis(Overall)

 This visual provides information about the top 5 albums listened to based off the top 5 artists and their popularity.